meta-llama/llama-stack-apps/examples/android_app/README.md

 This feature works on devices that don’t require a Google account login to use the device.
 There is a known issue where if you test on a device that requires a Google account (like the Pixel 8 Pro) then the event will not be created.

 For feather Llama models such as 1B and 3B Instruct, they only support customized tools.
 For bigger Llama models, you can also use built-in tools such as Brave Search.
 More detail about tool calling can be found on Llama official website [here](https://www.llama.com/docs/model-cards-and-prompt-formats/llama3_2)

-### Agents
-Llama Stack Kotlin SDK also offers agentic components such as MemoryBank for building your agentic app.
-You can also integrate the tool calling feature with Agents.
-However, there is a known issue about streaming with remote inference we are fixing.
-Once fixed, we will build more Agent examples.

 ## Reporting Issues